Renting and you – a guide for landlords and tenants

 What if I can’t contact the landlord or tenant?

-If you can’t contact the landlord or tenant to fill in the ‘Bond refund’ form, contact the Ministry of Business, Innovation and Employment to discuss your options.
+If you can’t contact the landlord or tenant to fill in the ‘Bond refund’ form, contact us to discuss your options.

 What happens when only one of the tenants moves out